 What You Can Do to Keep Your Child Safe Online

-- Never agree to meet with a stranger in person.
+- Never agree to meet with a stranger in person

-- Never download pictures or other files from an unknown source (or share pictures or other files with an unknown person).
+- Never download pictures or other files from an unknown source or share pictures or other files with an unknown person

-It may help to move the computer out of a child's bedroom and place it in a common area, since it's much easier to spot signs of online danger when the computer screen is visible and in the open.
+It may help to move the computer out of a child's bedroom and place it in a common area.
+This will make it easier to spot signs of online danger when the computer screen is visible and in the open.

-You also may want to considering using software blocking controls or other parental controls offered by your internet service provider.
-Also, consider randomly checking your child's email account or text messages, not necessarily to "spy" on your child's conversations, but to identify potential signs of child predator acts.
+You also may want to consider using software blocking controls or other parental controls offered by your internet service provider.
+Consider setting time limits on your child's online activities and internet use, as well.

 Concerned About Your Kids' Online Safety?
 An Attorney Can Help